joelparkerhenderson/system-quality-attributes/doc/responsiveness/index.md

 As a cross-functional constraint, responsiveness can impact various aspects of a system, including its architecture, design, and implementation.
 It may require specific technologies or approaches, such as fast processing algorithms, load-balancing techniques, or distributed system architectures, to ensure timely and reliable responses.

-In summary, responsiveness is a critical system quality attribute that defines the speed and efficiency of a system's responses to various inputs and stimuli.
-It is a non-functional requirement that can impact various aspects of a system's design and implementation and is a cross-functional constraint that affects different parts of the system.

 </span>